Register your Information for Free Stone Samples Sent Express to You!

 Unsure of Your Approach: If the DIY solutions seem overly complex, involve the use of harsh chemicals that require precise handling, or you lack confidence in choosing and executing the right method, consulting an expert is the safer route to avoid costly mistakes.

 High-Value Surfaces: When dealing with expensive, rare, antique, or sentimental stone surfaces with significant monetary or personal value, taking a DIY approach poses greater risks.
-Professionals have the specialized knowledge to properly care for and restore these high-value stones without compromising their integrity or beauty.
+Professionals have the specialised knowledge to properly care for and restore these high-value stones without compromising their integrity or beauty.

 Example of a situation where professional assessment and recommendations are warranted to avoid causing further damage to stone surfaces.